Chart Color Schemes

 Age

-Bateau Bay - Killarney Vale's median age exceeds the national pattern
+Bateau Bay - Killarney Vale's population is slightly older than the national pattern